 Milan Gerza sails a boat – a small craft that he navigates down the South Saskatchewan River.
 This is the reason he chose to retire in the small town of Kyle, Saskatchewan.
 That, and to be near his daughter in Saskatoon, whom he had raised as a single parent.

-Originally from Czech Republic, the two lived in Prague, and traveled throughout Russia, North Africa and Cyprus following work.
-As an adult his daughter’s life took her to Canada and in retirement Milan followed.
+Originally from the Czech Republic, the two lived in Prague and travelled throughout Russia, North Africa and Cyprus following work.
+As an adult, his daughter’s life took her to Canada and in retirement Milan followed.

 As a sculptor he is methodical, carefully articulating the purpose and often a moralizing message within each series of works.
-Using locally sourced soft wood Milan carves, constructs and paints his sculptures.
-He will focus on a subject to produce a small grouping of artworks which address different aspects of the overall theme.
+Using locally sourced softwood Milan carves, constructs and paints his sculptures.
+He will focus on a subject to produce a small grouping of artworks that address different aspects of the overall theme.
 Over the years Milan Gerza’s work has moved from illustrative reference through greater abstraction to human emotion and psyche into surreal and conceptual work.